iambriccardo/jenchmark/README.md

 # Jenchmark

-Jenchmark is a super simple benchmarking library for Java based on reflection and metadata.
+Jenchmark is a super simple (and absolutely thread-unsafe) benchmarking library for Java based on reflection and metadata.
 The framework by default benchmarks the whole method.
 However, it supports checkpointing for measuring the performance of specific sections within each method.